-First of all, make sure to always lock your door, if possible add deadlocks, and if you’re in rented accommodation with poor or few locks, then we recommend that you put some new ones in.
+First of all, make sure to always lock your door, if possible add deadlocks.
+If you’re in rented accommodation with poor or few locks, then we recommend that you put some new ones in.
 Ask your landlord first, and the chances are that they won’t have an issue (after all, they don’t want you to get robbed either, and it will increase the value of their property).

 Finally, for those of you who enjoy a little tech, there are some smart devices you can get nowadays which are careful for you.
-A flood detector can be the only thing standing between a leak and a flooded house, and window sensors let you know if they’ve been left unlocked.
+A leak detector can be the only thing standing between a leak and a flooded house, and window sensors let you know if they’ve been left unlocked.